RyanCheungJF/CVWO-Frontend/README.md

 The backend is hosted on Heroku.
 To view the backend code, click [here](https://github.com/RyanCheungJF/CVWO-Backend).

+Here is a brief screenshot of the main page.
+More screenshots of examples of the different pages can be found in the `imgs` folder.

+![] (imgs/mainpage.png)

 ## Future Considerations/ Additions
 - Finish clean `typescript` build and run without errors, incorporate `Redux`